appwrite/appwrite/docs/tutorials/add-translations.md

 You can choose to contribute either directly on [**GitHub**](#21-manually-using-github) or using [**POEditor**](#22-visually-using-po-editor) if you prefer a GUI.

 ### 2.1 Manually using GitHub

-> Skip this part and jump to PO Editor section if you want to use graphical interface.
+> Proceed to [Visually using PO Editor](#22-visually-using-po-editor) if you want to use graphical interface instead.

 We maintain a [`locale branch`](https://github.com/appwrite/appwrite/tree/locale/) under the [appwrite/appwrite repo](https://github.com/appwrite/appwrite/) exclusively for translations related PRs.
 Here are a few files that you need to refer to help with your contribution.